fanlai0990/CS598/README.md

 ## Policies

 ### Participation
 **Before Each Lecture**: Each lecture will include one or two required reading that everyone must read.
 There will be *optional related reading(s)* that only the presenter(s) should be familiar with.
 They are optional for the rest of the class.
-You are required to [submit](https://forms.gle/WNvTkRmodapagD6d7) **one insightful question** for each presented papers before each class (up to 2 absences).
+You are required to [submit](https://forms.gle/WNvTkRmodapagD6d7) **one insightful question** for each presented papers before each lecture.

 **During Lectures**: Active participation is crucial for both your own understanding and to improve the overall quality of the course.
 You are expected to attend **all** lectures (up to 2 absences allowed for legitimate reasons), and more importantly, participate in class discussions.
 Not everyone must have add something every day, but it is expected that everyone has something to share over the semester.